bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ Additional CSS class of the result value element on the results list.

 ## removeClass
-_string_ CSS class of the link removing value from preselected list in addition to 'ajaxDropDownRemove'.
+_string_ CSS class of the link removing value from preselected list in addition to 'ajaxDropDownRemove'.<br>
 Bootstrap adds 'text-danger pull-right'.

 ## removeLabel
-_string_ HTML label of the link removing value from preselected list, default 'x'.
+_string_ HTML label of the link removing value from preselected list, default 'x'.<br>
 Bootstrap sets to ```'<span class="glyphicon glyphicon-remove"></span>'```.

 ## removeSingleClass
-_string_ CSS class of the button removing the selection on singleMode in addition to 'ajaxDropDownSingleRemove'.
+_string_ CSS class of the button removing the selection on singleMode in addition to 'ajaxDropDownSingleRemove'.<br>
 Bootstrap adds 'btn dropdown-toggle btn-default'.

 ## removeSingleLabel
-_string_ HTML label of the button removing the selection on singleMode, default 'x'.
+_string_ HTML label of the button removing the selection on singleMode, default 'x'.<br>
 Bootstrap sets ```'<span class="glyphicon glyphicon-remove text-danger"></span>'```.

 ## removeSingleStyle